Machine Learning for Discovery Sciences

 Director, MINDS, Information Sciences Institute, USC

-Dr. Aram Galstyan holds an appointment as a research associate professor of computer science.
-Dr. Galstyan’s current research focuses on various problems at the intersection of machine learning, information theory, and statistical physics.
+Dr. Aram Galstyan is research director for machine learning and data science at the USC Information Sciences Institute, and research associate professor of computer science.
+His work focuses on various problems at the intersection of machine learning, information theory, and statistical physics.
 His research has been supported by various U.S. funding agencies, including NSF, NIH, DARPA, IARPA, and ARO.
-He is currently the PI for DARPA’s Big Mechanism project, which aims revolutionize caner biology.
+He is currently the PI for DARPA’s Big Mechanism and IARPA’s Hybrid Forecasting Competition programs.

 Member, Board of Advisers, FAST